-Indicator dataila.
 Indicator details: Description The proportion of enrolled children aged 4 and 5 years as at 1 July of the collection year, who reside in disadvantaged areas and are attending in the year before full-time schooling a quality early childhood education program(s) for 600 hours per year.
 Numerator The number of children aged 4 and 5 years as at 1 July of the collection year, who reside in disadvantaged areas and are attending in the year before full-time schooling one or more quality early childhood education program(s), for a total of 600 hours or more in the collection year.
-Numerator data Child/Person URL data elements: elements Early childhood education program attendance indicator (METeOR Id 602298) Date of birth (METeOR Id 287007) Early childhood education hours attended (per week) (METeOR Id 602308) SEIFA (2016 Census, ASGS 2016) cluster (METeOR Id 517903) Address-Statistical Area level 1 (SA1) code (ASGS 2016) (METeOR Id 457287) Service provider organisation URL data elements: Number of early childhood education program service operation weeks (METeOR Id 602358) Denominator The number of children aged 4 and 5 years as at 1 July of the collection year, who reside in disadvantaged areas and are enrolled in the year before full-time schooling in one or more quality early childhood education program(s), for a total of 600 hours or more in the collection year.
-Denominator Child/Person URL data elements: data elements Early childhood education program enrolment indicator (METeOR Id 602301) Date of birth (METeOR Id 287007) Early childhood education hours enrolled (per week) (METeOR Id 602310) SEIFA (2016 Census, ASGS 2016) cluster (METeOR Id 517903) Address-Statistical Area level 1 (SA1) code (ASGS 2016) (METeOR Id 457287) Service provider organisation URL data elements: Number of early childhood education program service operation weeks (METeOR Id 602358) Computation Numerator ÷ Denominator X 100 = Proportion Refer to flow chart PI 4: Proportion of enrolled children who attend, in the year before full-time school, quality early childhood education program(s) for 600 hours per year Presentation Proportion Calculation rules This performance indicator requires child level data.
+Numerator data Child/Person URL data elements: elements Early childhood education program attendance indicator (METeOR Id 602298) Date of birth (METeOR Id 287007) Early childhood education hours attended (per week) (METeOR Id 602308) SEIFA (2016 Census, ASGS 2016) cluster (METeOR Id 695778) Address-Statistical Area level 1 (SA1) code (ASGS 2016) (METeOR Id 660637) Service provider organisation URL data elements: Number of early childhood education program service operation weeks (METeOR Id 602358) Denominator The number of children aged 4 and 5 years as at 1 July of the collection year, who reside in disadvantaged areas and are enrolled in the year before full-time schooling in one or more quality early childhood education program(s), for a total of 600 hours or more in the collection year.
+Denominator Child/Person URL data elements: data elements Early childhood education program enrolment indicator (METeOR Id 602301) Date of birth (METeOR Id 287007) Early childhood education hours enrolled (per week) (METeOR Id 602310) SEIFA (2016 Census, ASGS 2016) cluster (METeOR Id 695778) Address-Statistical Area level 1 (SA1) code (ASGS 2016) (METeOR Id 660637) Service provider organisation URL data elements: Number of early childhood education program service operation weeks (METeOR Id 602358) Computation Numerator ÷ Denominator X 100 = Proportion Refer to flow chart PI 4: Proportion of enrolled children who attend, in the year before full-time school, quality early childhood education program(s) for 600 hours per year Presentation Proportion Calculation rules This performance indicator requires child level data.
 For instructions on creating unique child records from child episode data, including how to treat multiple enrolments and repeat enrolments over time, see Appendix A: 'Creating unique child records from episode records'.
-Attendance at a program(s) for a total of 600 hours or more per year is determined by multiplying 'Early childhood education hours attended (per week)' by the 'Number of early childhood education program service operation weeks' to gain a figure above or below 600 hours per year.
-Where a child is attending across multiple service providers, the calculation will be the sum of (hours attended at each service multiplied by the service

-There is currently no nationally agreed definition of 'vulnerable and disadvantaged' children under the NP UAECE-2018 and 2019.
+There is currently no nationally agreed definition of 'vulnerable and disadvantaged' children under the NP UAECE-2018-2020.
 The performance indicators use SEIFA IRSD, which is a nationally consistent measure of disadvantage available from the NECECC.
 States and territories may use different measures in their individual Implementation Plans as agreed bilaterally with the Commonwealth.